Essenceia/blake2_asic/docs/info.md

 In Blake2, the $nn$ configuration parameter specifies how many bytes long the resulting hash should be.
 This accelerator follows this convention and will only return $nn$ bytes as a result.

 Since this accelerator was designed to interface with an embedded MCU and not another accelerator or an FPGA, the accelerator asserts the `hash_v_o` signal ahead of starting to stream out the result.
 This is done so that we can allow the RP2040 PIO to detect the start of the result sequence and initiate capturing the data.
-Because of this, this accelerator is tightly co-designed with the RP2040 in mind and cannot be ported to other MCU families, as it is reliant on a 15/30ns (if slow mode is set) reaction time, followed by very timing-accurate capture of the GPIO values.
+Because of this, this accelerator is tightly co-designed with the RP2040 in mind and cannot be ported to other MCU families, as it is reliant on a 15ns/30ns (if slow mode is set) reaction time, followed by very timing-accurate capture of the GPIO values.
 See `firmware/data_rd.pio` for this PIO assembly program.

-If slow output mode is set (see [above](#slow-output-mode)), all data steps in the data output sequence take 2 cycles; otherwise, each step takes 1 cycle.
+If slow output mode is set (see [above](#slow-output-mode)), all data steps in the data output sequence take 2 clock cycles; otherwise, each step takes 1 cycle.

 The hash read sequence has 2 parts:
-1. `hash_v_o` is set to `1` for 1 step (1/2 cycles) in order to let the PIO initiate data capture
+1. `h_v_o` (`hash_v_o`) is set to `1` for 1 step (1/2 clock cycles) in order to let the PIO initiate data capture
 2. The hash result is streamed over $nn$ steps:
-   - `hash_v_o` is set to `1`
+   - `h_v_o` (`hash_v_o`) is set to `1`
-   - `hash_o[7:0]` contains the hash result
+   - `h_o` (`hash_o[7:0]`) contains the hash result

  #### Example Hash result in slow output mode